Jankey46769/historyrandom/README.md

-Johannes Gutenberg invented the printing press around 1440, revolutionizing the spread of information.
+The signing of the Magna Carta in 1215 at Runnymede, England, was a significant step towards establishing the principle of the rule of law.